dunnock/wasi-worker/README.md

+The proper way to create WASM browser service workers.

 This crate provides rust library and JS glue code to compose browser service worker on WASI.

 # Why specifically WASI?